panoply/liquify/packages/specs/readme.md

 # Usage

-The module provides a informal Query Engine to interfaces with both HTML and Liquid specifications.
+The module provides a informal Query Engine that interfaces with both HTML and Liquid specifications.
 The module enables the Liquify [Liquid Language Server](#) and [Liquid Language Parser](#) to interact, traverse and query raw data at different points.
 This allows for capabilities like code completions, validations (linting) and signatures to be provided.
-The query engine is typically used by the parser and each time a tag, object or filter is encountered when walking a document we query its specification reference and from here the scanner (or language server) can act accordingly.
+The query engine is typically used by the parser and each time a tag, object or filter is encountered during traversal operations we query its specification reference and from here the scanner (or language server) will act accordingly.

 Read More about [queries](docs/06-queries.md)

 ### Data (`liquid` and `html5`)

 We can access the specifications via 2 named exports, `html5` and `liquid`.
 Both exports are objects and provide us direct access to the data (ie: specifications).
-These data exports are merely convenience exports that expose the specifications used by the providers (`p`) and queries (`q`) exports which are at the core of traversal operations.
+These data exports are merely convenience exports that expose the specifications used by the providers (`p`) and queries (`q`) exports that are at the core of traversal.

 ```typescript
 import { html5, liquid } from '@liquify/liquid-language-specs';